Plans to Update CBO’s Health Insurance Simulation Model

 - CBO is also publishing conceptual overviews and documentation of all parts of the model, as well as more detailed information—including computer code—about key aspects of the modeling.

-The rest of this letter addresses subjects that Senator Enzi raised—specifically, the development process for the updated HISIM, documentation for it, and estimates that it can provide of health insurance coverage under the Affordable Care Act (ACA).
+The rest of this letter addresses subjects that Senator Enzi raised—specifically, the development process for the updated HISIM, documentation for it, and estimates that it can provide of health insurance coverage under the ACA.

 The update of HISIM has been very extensively reviewed.
 CBO is currently discussing the update with representatives from the Congress, federal agencies, states, insurers, employers, doctors, hospitals, and the general public.
 For example, CBO staff members met with Senate staff in October to discuss HISIM and are currently working to schedule meetings with additional Senate and House staff in November for the same purpose.